-Love is often consider inexplicable, and one story of curious love involved two people who fell in love in 1804.
-However, this story is not your typical love story.
-The story begins in Toulouse, France, when a tribunal was held on 18 November, and the following was printed by one newspaper about a month later:
+Love is often considered inexplicable, and one story of curious love involved two people who fell in love in 1804.
+However, this story is not your typical love story like that of Napoleon Bonaparte and Désirée Clary, the Marquis de Lafayette and Diane of Simiane, or Eliza de Feuillide and Henry Austen.
+This story begins in Toulouse, France, when a tribunal was held on 18 November 1804, and the following was printed by the Evening Mail about a month later:

 Accompanied with a person dressed in women’s clothes, he went before the Mayor of St. Gisors, and presented a certificate, stating that the banns for himself and for MARIA ARIGNI had been published, according to law, in the parish church of Cassaigne.
 LA FAY was, in consequence, married to the person in his company, and took out the certificate of his marriage.
 With this in his hand, he went directly to Cassaigne, and demanded of MARIA’s relations to have his wife given over to him.
 The whole family, and most of all the girl, were, as might be expected, greatly surprised.
 MARIA insisted on knowing nothing of this pretended husband, and declared that she had consented to no marriage, and of course was not married.
 She protested, therefore, before a public notary, against this act, and signed a power of attorney for her brother to prosecute LA FAY before the tribunals, and to procure her justice and protection from the laws.